5 RV Tips for Saving Space & Maximizing Your RV Storage

 2. RV Storage Ideas Also Include Good Housekeeping

-Not only can this help keep things out of the way, but it can make them easier to find.
+Not only can these storage tips keep things out of the way, but it can make them easier to find.
 It’s refreshing not to have to tear apart the entire vehicle to retrieve one item.
 And even if your RV comes with its own storage cabinets and compartments, you can keep everything in the proper place by bringing your own storage units along.

 For example, camping storage ideas often revolve around making sure you have important items like dinnerware for cookouts.
 Why not invest in plate dispensers that attach to the ceiling, or food/drink dispensers that can clip onto walls?
-Whether they screw in or attach with Velcro, plenty of storage options are out there to help you find space where you never thought it was available.
+Whether they screw in or attach with Velcro, there are plenty of RV storage solutions to help you find space where you never thought it was available.

 5. Add Storage Racks or Towing Vehicles if Necessary